Sborresch/Credit_Risk_Analysis/README.md

 ## Oversampling
 ### Steps to Build Model
   1. Create training and target variables
-      a.
-Convert training variables to numerical values using get.dummies()
+      - Convert training variables to numerical values using get.dummies()
-      b.
-Create target variables
+      - Create target variables
-      c.
-Check the balance of the target variables
+      - Check the balance of the target variables
   4. Resample the Training Data
-      a.
-Make predictions using LogisticRegression classifier
+      - Make predictions using LogisticRegression classifier
-      b.
-Calculate the accuracy score
+      - Calculate the accuracy score
-      c.
-Create the confusion matrix
+      - Create the confusion matrix
-      d.
-Print the imbalanced classification report
+      - Print the imbalanced classification report

 ### Findings